henryjfry/kodi-xtream-vod-addon/README.md

-Thanks to fryhenryj for taking the time to fix my shoddy attempt at vibe coding this addon.
+Thanks to henryjfry for taking the time to fix my shoddy attempt at vibe coding this addon.
 Hopefully with his effort and fixes it can be of use for soe people

 # Kodi Xtream VOD Addon: IPTV VOD to Library